-Figure 44 shows that from the viewpoint in which one of two colliding particles is at rest, there are at least three different ways to define the centre of mass.
+Figure 46 shows that from the viewpoint in which one of two colliding particles is at rest, there are at least three different ways to define the centre of mass.
 In other words, the centre of mass is not an observer-invariant concept.
 We can deduce from the figure that the concept only makes sense for systems whose components move with small velocities relative to each other.
 An atom is an example.
 For more general systems, centre of mass is not uniquely definable.

-Will this hinder us in our ascent?
+Will the issues with the centre of mass hinder us in our adventure?
 No. We are more interested in the motion of single particles than that of composite objects or systems.